-All students enrolled in a clinical program are required to participate in formal instruction on skills related to their respective discipline (nursing / athletic training) before practicing any skill on patients.
-For athletic training students, all skills must be done under the direct supervision of a clinical preceptor / instructor.
-For nursing students, Ddirect supervision by the assigned clinical faculty member or a designated staff registered nurse is required for students to perform approved invasive nursing skills, as indicated on the psychomotor skills checklist, on patients in the clinical setting.
-Please refer to the Lab, Simulation, and Clinical Safe Practice Guidelines.
+All students enrolled in a clinical program are required to participate in formal instruction on skills related to their respective discipline before practicing any skill on patients.
+Specifically for athletic training and health science students, all skills must be done under the direct supervision of a clinical preceptor / instructor/fieldwork educator/clinical supervisor.
+For nursing students, direct supervision by the assigned clinical faculty member or a designated staff registered nurse is required for students to perform approved invasive nursing skills, as indicated on the psychomotor skills checklist, on patients in the clinical setting.
+Please refer to the Lab, Simulation, and Clinical Safe Practice Guidelines